 Update 10/04/2017: Japan’s SoftBank to invest $1+ billion in Uber at $69 billion valuation.
 Uber Board of Directors also passed a resolution to go public.
 The Uber IPO is now expected by 2019.

 Update 06/21/2017: Major news today.
 Travis Kalanick has resigned as CEO of Uber.
-While I don’t like this from the perspective of growth and competitiveness, it may mean we’re closer to seeing Uber stock finally IPO.
+While I don’t like this from the perspective of growth and competitiveness, it may mean we’re closer to finally seeing the Uber stock IPO.

 Subscribe to Retire Before Dad!